Now that the heat has returned, there's nothing like a refreshing cocktail. These grapefruit margaritas are perfectly sweet, sour, and salty!

 Who doesn't love a good Margarita?
-This past Cinco de Mayo, I wanted to be festive and enjoy a refreshing cocktail, but I wasn't in the mood for the regular sweet Margaritas.
+I wanted to be festive and enjoy a refreshing cocktail this past Cinco de Mayo, but I wasn't in the mood for the regular sweet Margaritas.
 So, I decided to get creative.
 This grapefruit Margarita recipe was the result.
 It is perfectly sour, a little sweet, and as salty as you like.

 For salted rim:

-Pour a little sweetened lime juice onto a small plate.
+- Pour a little sweetened lime juice onto a small plate.
 Then pour some salt on another small plate.
-Take an empty glass and dip into lime juice.
+Take an empty glass and dip it into lime juice.
 Gently shake off excess, then dip into salt.
 Again, gently shake off any excess.
-Fill glass with ice.
+Fill the glass with ice.

-Pour over ice, garnish with lime and grapefruit slices and enjoy!
+- Pour over ice, squeeze and garnish with lime and grapefruit wedges.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 TO FIND OUT MORE VISIT MY DISCLOSURE PAGE.